 What is Depth of Field?

-For example, a shallow Depth of Field is good for portraits, and a large Depth of Field is good for landscape photography.
+For example, a Shallow Depth of Field is good for portraits, and a Deep Depth of Field is good for landscape photography.

 There are four main factors that have an effect on the Depth of Field: